 Questrade uses Morningstar research reports in its IQ Edge interface.
 This will give an average investor instant access to thousands of companies in the US and Canada.

 In order to truly see all the features the platform offers, you really just have to download it and play around with it yourself.
 I’m sure even after 10 years, I missed out on some features I haven’t uncovered.

 Questrade's mobile platform

 It’s 2021, most of us are constantly on the go.
 Questrade figured this out pretty quickly, and was one of the earliest discount brokers to release a mobile app.

 And I’ll tell you one thing for certain, when it came out at first, it was absolutely horrendous.

-However, if you’re looking to execute a single trade or look at basic charting, options, or news the app is amazing.
+If you’re looking to execute a single trade or look at basic charting, options, or news, the app is amazing.
 The layout is easy on the eyes and easy to navigate.